Act One: 10 years

 Her breath caught in her throat as her eyes focused.
 It had no face.
 No, that was not right.
 It had her face, and she was screaming.

 She woke soaked in sweat; the covers were twisted around her as if she’d been trying to cocoon herself in her sleep.
-A quick, nervous look at the closet proved the door to be shut, but not properly closed, as it always was.
+A quick, nervous look at the closet proved the door to be shut, but not properly closed, just as always.
 She could hear her mother and sister getting home from the hospital.
 Mom was angry and cursing, her regular voice accompanied by an unknown banging.

 “Mom,” she said quietly, to herself, tasting the word and finding it no longer bitter.
 “Mom!” she cried out, racing out of her bedroom and to the front door.

-She was stuck half-way through the entrance, Marjorie in one arm, a bag in the other hand, and both arms hobbled by a crutch.
+She was stuck half-way through the entrance, Marjorie in one arm, a bag in the other, and each arm hobbled by a crutch.
 The ride share gave a little honk as it backed out of the driveway and drove away.
-April wanted to flip her the bird, but she was all out of middle fingers.
+April wanted to flip her the bird, but she was all out of spare middle fingers.

 “Bitch!” she yelled at the back of the receding car, leaning against the door jam and ready to scream in Marjorie’s face to shut up!
 “Here, let me take Marjorie,” she said to her mother, holding out her hands.
 April paused for a moment, wary, before handing her daughter to her other daughter.

 “And let me take that bag so you can get to the living room and put your feet up.
 I’ll fix you a tea.”

 Again a shadow of distrust darkened April’s face, but she relented, handed over the bag, then watched her daughter walk to the kitchen, her sister supported on one hip, the bag swinging in the other.